14mmm/OKFestMMM/en/details.md

 ### Research on social sustainability

 When establishing sustaining processes, new political contexts are created and stimulated.
 [Adrien Labaeye](http://transitionlab.wordpress.com/author/ecolopirate/) helps us understanding broader implications of [digital commons in sustainability transitions](http://transitionlab.wordpress.com/2014/05/07/research-in-focus-1-digital-commons-for-an-urban-transition-towards-sustainability/).
-He is also entrenched in the TESS (look above) activities.
+He is also entrenched in the TESS activities (*look above*).

 &nbsp;